zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 - **Upload** data or add **CMR Calling from the Pseudo-seq data** in **Data Libraries** to history

-.. tip:: This section provides examples of the set of data results in data.
-Due to the long calculation time, please log in and run to prevent the project from being automatically cleaned up.
+.. tip:: This section would cost **several hours**.
+In order to enable users to quickly understand the output，we uploaded the output in the **Shared Data** (named as **5 CMR Calling from the pseudo-seq data**), see section 1 to see how to import the outputs into History.

 * Click the **CMR Profiling and Differential CMR Analysis** and select tool **Calling pseudoU**.